What is Brian House Children’s Hospice?

 No. Most children who attend Brian House do not have a cancer-related illness.
 Children with many different types of life threatening or life limiting illnesses attend Brian House.

 How many children can come to Brian House?

 Brian House can accommodate four children as in-patients, plus an additional four as day patients, with one emergency bed.
 Some come for day care, some for overnight stays.

 Do children at Brian House receive any teaching facilities?

-During term time, if your child is of school age, arrangements are made to attend their normal education away from Brian House, often returning each afternoon when school has finished.
+During term time, if a child is of school age, arrangements are made to attend their normal education away from Brian House, often returning each afternoon when school has finished.

-Brian House Children’s Hospice is available for you when a sudden and unexpected emergency arises, by helping to accommodate your child during the day and overnight.
+Brian House is available when a sudden and unexpected family emergency arises, by helping to accommodate a child during the day and overnight.
 If you are a parent or carer, you can talk to Brian House staff at any time for advice or for support.
-Click here for more details on the Brian House Children’s Hospice Outreach Service.

 Referrals are accepted from all Health Care Professionals or members of the family with parents/carers’ permission.

 Can parents stay with their children?